-In two years, I see myself

-In five years, I see myself

-In 10 years, I see myself

-In 20 years, I see myself

-My preferred firm is of small/medium/large (circle one) size.

-My preferred firm is in this region in the short term:

-My preferred firm is in this region in the long term:

-I want my working environment to be:

-I want my practice to encompass:

-Please rank in order of importance to you (be honest and realistic with yourself!):

-want to specialize in a particular area. want to change my practice area. want to change my practice area. want to work for a very well-regarded partner. want to have great opportunities for mentorship and training. want to have access to numerous resources. want to have access to numerous resources. want to have aprestigious firms on my resume. want to have ample opportunities to go in-house in the future. want to make partner (and work at a place where this is possible). want to work for an international firm. want to work for an internative career. want to find an alternative career. want to be in the courtroom on a regular basis. want to be in the courtroom on a regular basis. want to work in a different region or city. want a higher level of compensation. want significant opportunities for pro bono work. want a supportive, nurturing environment. want a supportive, nurturing environment. want a supportive to work abroad. want an opportunity to work abroad. want an opportunity to work abroad. want a nice mixture of work and quality of life. want to work with collegial individuals. want to work in a large office. want to work in a large office. want to start my own firm.
+In two years, I see myself In five years, I see myself In 10 years, I see myself In 20 years, I see myself My preferred firm is of small/medium/large (circle one) size.
+My preferred firm is in this region in the short term: My preferred firm is in this region in the long term: I want my working environment to be: I want my practice to encompass: Please rank in order of importance to you (be honest and realistic with yourself!): want to specialize in a particular area. want to change my practice area. want high-profile clients/cases/deals. want to work for a very well-regarded partner. want to have great opportunities for mentorship and training. want to have access to numerous resources. want to have ample opportunities to go in-house in the future. want to make partner (and work at a place where this is possible). want to work for an international firm. want lower billable hours. want opportunities for direct client contact. want opportunities for direct client contact. want to work in a different region or city. want a higher level of compensation. want significant opportunities for pro bono work. want to find a firm where I can stay for a long time. want a supportive, nurturing environment. want an opportunity to work abroad. want job security at a stable firm. want to work with collegial individuals. want a nice mixture of work and quality of life. want to work in a large office. want to start my own firm.
+I want to develop my own clientsI want to work in a firm that values diversity. l want to work in a firm that has good opportunities for women.
+Other: